 Cybercrime can destroy companies, creating many consequences including:

-Companies without these policies should consult insurers for a full risk assessment.
+Companies without these policies should consult a specialist insurance broker for a full risk assessment.

 The Department for Education recently published a report on the impact of AI on UK jobs and training.
-It revealed that the finance and insurance sector was more exposed than any other.3 However, the integration of AI also brings many benefits that can enhance operations and customer service.
+It revealed that professional occupations are one of the most exposed to AI.12 However, the integration of AI also brings many benefits that can enhance operations and customer service.

-If you would like to discuss your insurance arrangements, please email Peter Stoll.
-Or call 07771 691115.
+If you would like to discuss your insurance arrangements, please get in touch.

 Sources